Guides Finances

 To get an idea of what’s on the market, use an online mortgage comparison tool.
 This way you can quickly see the rates for floating and fixed-rate home loans across the various major banks in Singapore.

-If you’re unsure which loan to go for, speak to an expert.
+If you’re unsure which loan to choose, speak to an expert.
 Once you’ve chosen a loan, reach out to the bank or a mortgage expert to secure your In-Principal Approval (IPA).

-Assuming you have no other debt obligations and are looking at a TDSR of 55%, a fixed interest rate of 3.00%, and a loan tenure of 25 years, you’ll need to earn a minimum gross household income of $6,470 for a $1 million condo.
+Assuming you have no other debt obligations and are looking at a TDSR of 55%, a fixed interest rate of 3.00%, and a loan tenure of 25 years, here’s the minimum gross household income you’ll need to afford a condo.

 In any case, take caution when making big financial decisions.
 The traditional advice is not to use more than 30% of your household’s gross monthly income to prevent overstretching yourself.